“Father of the Internet” Probes the Security of the Internet of Things

 The lecture is made possible in part through the support of the Alfred P. Sloan Foundation, which is the principal sponsor of this lecture and the entire series.
 The Association for Computing Machinery, IEEE, and the NYU Center for Cyber Security are co-sponsors of this lecture.

 NYU Tandon is an internationally recognized center for cyber security research, education, and policy.
 It has received all three Center of Excellence designations from the National Security Agency and the United States Cyber Command.
 NYU Tandon has joined with other NYU schools to form the NYU Center for Cyber Security to research new approaches to security and privacy by combining security technology, psychology, law, public policy, and business.
 NYU Tandon Online, the school’s online learning unit, delivers 16 online graduate programs worldwide including the virtual cyber security program, which was named the nation’s best online program by the Sloan Consortium (now the Online Learning Consortium) in 2011.
-NYU Tandon Online received the Consortium’s 2015 Ralph E. Gomory Award for Quality Online Education and is ranked by U.S. News and World Report among the top online graduate engineering programs.
+NYU Tandon Online received the Consortium’s 2015 Ralph E. Gomory Award for Quality Online Education.

 About the Tandon School of Engineering